zdenham/redis-ipfs/readme.md

 ## Motivation

-The SQL database is an amazing and powerful tool unrivaled for storing and querying relational data.
+The SQL database is a powerful tool unrivaled for storing and querying relational data.

 BUT, I believe most Dapps can live without a traditional SQL database in favor of something more light weight and decentralized.